 - Maintain a healthy weight.

 - Stop smoking.

-- Elevate the head of your bed 6 inches (about 15 centimeters).
+- Elevate the head of your bed 8 inches (20 centimeters).

 Preparing for your appointment

-Make an appointment with your family doctor or a general practitioner if you have signs or symptoms that worry you.
+Make an appointment with a doctor or other healthcare professional if you have any symptoms that worry you.

-If you've been diagnosed with a hiatal hernia and your problems persist after you make lifestyle changes and start medication, ask your primary doctor for a referral to a doctor who specializes in digestive diseases (gastroenterologist).
+If you've been diagnosed with a hiatal hernia and your problems persist after you make lifestyle changes and start medicine, you might be referred to a doctor who specializes in digestive diseases, called a gastroenterologist.